 Mahakaushal University

-The University of Mahakaushal has patented a plant-based probiotic drink formula consisting of a bacteria species from Lactobacillus acidophilus and Lactobacillus plantarum.
-All these innovations indicate a high growth in vegan probiotics in the upcoming years.
+The University of Mahakaushal has patented a plant-based probiotic drink formula consisting of bacteria species from Lactobacillus acidophilus and Lactobacillus plantarum.
+These innovations indicate a high growth rate in vegan probiotics in the upcoming years.

 Growth and Collaborations among Vegan Probiotic Companies